Victoria’s COVID-19 crisis by the numbers

 FINES

-* 174 fines have been issued for breaching COVID-19 regulations, including 55 for ignoring the curfew and 31 for failing to wear a face mask.
+* 154 fines have been issued for breaching COVID-19 regulations in the 24 hours up to mid-Wednesday, including 35 for ignoring the curfew and 19 for failing to wear a face mask

+* There have been 42 fines handed to virus-infected Victorians and close contacts breaching self-isolation

 Sources: Department of Health and Human Services, Victoria Police.